nogibjj/rust-mlops-template/OnnxDemo/README.md

 * Get runtime: `make install` will download onnx model
 * Run help `cargo run -- --help`
 * Invoke:  `cargo run -- infer`

+## Static inclusion of model
+The model is included in the binary using the `include_bytes!` macro.
+This is done in the `build.rs` file.
+The model is then loaded from the binary using the session builder.